zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 For a simple example like this, it does not really matter; however as we yield more and more with `setTimeout`, and alter the **DOM** after each of those yields, we are faced with several problems:

-* When the timer fires, we don’t know exactly whether it’s the best time to do the rendering: The paint event (that we just yielded) might happen at a time when the browser is not quite ready to do the paint.
-This might create a [suboptimal][jankfree] user experience. – Yes, [there is a better way of doing this called “`requestAnimationFrame`”][requestanimationframe].
+* When the timer fires, we don’t know exactly whether it’s the best time to do the rendering: The paint event (*that we just yielded*) might happen at a time when the browser is not quite ready to do the paint.
+This might create a [suboptimal][jankfree] user experience. – And yes, [there is a better way of doing this called “`requestAnimationFrame`”][requestanimationframe].
-* In addition, setTimeout **doesn’t** take into account what else is happening in the browser (whereas `requestAnimationFrame` does). – The page could be hidden behind a tab, the window might be minimized.
-Why waste your precious CPU cycles, and drain your battery when you don’t have to? – Especially, if you are developing for mobile for instance, “battery” is one of your most precious assets.
+* In addition, setTimeout **doesn’t** take into account what else is happening in the browser (*whereas `requestAnimationFrame` **does***). – The page could be hidden behind a tab, the window might be minimized.
+Why waste your precious CPU cycles, and drain your battery when you don’t have to? – Especially, if you are developing mobile applications, “battery” is one of your most precious assets.
 * Moreover, liberally using `setTimeouts` here, and there, and everywhere will create a hard-to-manage **performance architecture**.
-Or to put it better, using too many `setTimeout(fn, 0)`s will gradually make it harder to evaluate the performance of your **JavaScript architecture**: You might bump into occasional headaches that are hard to replicate (*like, for instance, every once in a while, too many timers firing all at once back-to-back making the UI feel sluggish*).
+Or to put it in other words, using too many `setTimeout(fn, 0);`s will gradually make it harder to evaluate the performance of your **JavaScript architecture**: You might bump into occasional headaches that are hard to replicate (*like, for instance, every once in a while, too many timers firing back-to-back all at once will make the UI feel **sluggish***).

 [requestanimationframe]: https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame
 [js-timeout]:            https://www.google.com/search?q="JavaScript+execution+exceeded+timeout."